-Being conscious about the way your breath smells is absolutely normal as this is your own technique of detecting bad breath.
+Being conscious about the way your breath smells is absolutely normal as this is a good sign in being aware of it an wanting to resolve your bad breath.
 Halitosis, the medical term for severe bad breath, is a condition that is preventable and curable.

 On the other hand, there is a kind of fear that is derived from excessive fascination with having fresh breath and extreme anxiety of experiencing halitosis.
 Such apprehension is called halitophobia, the fear of having bad breath.

 Before knowing the causes, effects and treatment for halitophobia, you should get to know the condition well so as to recognise its characteristics completely.

 - It is also called as delusional halitosis